Pythonaire/FakeGatoHistory/README.md

 # FakeGatoHistory

 Python transcoded, to work with HAP-Python accessory classes.
+I use that with my 433MHz sensor devices <https://github.com/Pythonaire/HAP-Python-Packet-Bridge>.

 based on the fabulous work of <https://github.com/simont77/fakegato-history>.